 Tuscan bread or pane Toscano is a salt-free Italian bread.
 It’s used with flavorful sandwich ingredients to make up for the bland flavor of the bread.

-I’m using this loaf of no-salt bread for toast topped with peanut butter.
+I’m using this loaf of low-salt bread for toast topped with peanut butter.
 It tastes great and the texture of the bread is wonderful.

 Salt-Free Bread Setting Not Needed

-If you’re interested in no-salt bread, you may have noticed that some machines, like the Zojirushi Virtuoso Plus, come with a salt-free bread setting.
+If you’re interested in low-salt bread, you may have noticed that some machines, like the Zojirushi Virtuoso Plus, come with a salt-free bread setting.

 I saw that too.
 However, I wondered if a special setting was really needed.